camunda/camunda-platform/README.md

 # Troubleshooting
 ## Running on arm64 based hardware
 When using arm64-based hardware like a M1 or M2 Mac the Keycloak container might not start because Bitnami only provides amd64-based images.
-You can build and tag an arm-based image locally using following command.
+You can build and tag an arm-based image locally using the following command.
 After building and tagging the image you can start the environment as described in [Using docker-compose](#using-docker-compose).

 ```